-For 2019, the average interest rate on a commercial real estate loan is around 4% to 5%.
+For 2020, the average interest rate on a commercial real estate loan is about 3% to 12%.
 The actual interest rate you secure on a loan depends on the type of loan you choose, your qualifications as a borrower, and the type of building or project you’re financing.
 To help you compare rates, we reviewed over a dozen types of loans and properties to compile the average interest rates for commercial mortgages.

 Average Commercial Real Estate Loan Rates by Loan Type

-Depending on the type of loan you choose, interest rates will range from 4% to 30%.
+Depending on the type of loan you choose, interest rates could be as low as 4%.
 Government-backed loans, such as Small Business Administration (SBA) or United States Department of Agriculture (USDA) loans, and conventional commercial mortgages will generally offer the most competitive interest rates and the highest loan-to-value (LTV) ratios.

 |Soft Money Loan||6.50% - 17.50%||60% - 65%||$150,000||8 years|

 |Hard Money Loan||10% - 18%||60% - 80%||$150,000||12 months|